 Latex Gloves Alternatives Summary

 In short, both nitrile gloves and vinyl gloves are excellent choices as an alternative to latex gloves.
 This is great news if you have a latex allergy!
-They are safe and effective in protecting you from harmful bacteria and viruses plus many other additional benefits.
+These latex-free gloves are safe and effective in protecting you from harmful bacteria and viruses, and they offer many additional benefits.

 One more thing, did you know we have a full selection of latex gloves, nitrile gloves, and vinyl gloves at unbeatable prices?
 We are your resource for the ultimate in savings and superior hand protection.